 - Unroll and cut a length of tin strip coil

 I ordered a Make Your Own Cookie Cutter roll of tin on Amazon.
-I considered looking for tin at my usual home improvement store, but I wanted to be certain it was food safe, sturdy enough to last through multiple cookies, and came with food-safe adhesive (this kit did all of the above).
-I cut a strip that I knew would be long enough to make the cutter with a little extra in case I needed to start over.
+I considered looking for tin at my usual home improvement store, but I wanted to be certain it was food safe, sturdy enough to last through multiple cookies, and came with food-safe adhesive tape (this kit did all of the above).
+I cut a long strip that I knew would be long enough to make the cutter with a little extra in case I needed to start over.

 - Bend along the printed outline